Glossary

 A

-Actions allowing to take a step back from the completed Bilan Carbone®.
-This may concern assessing compliance with the Bilan Carbone® principles, improving data collection to gain precision and reduce uncertainties, increasing maturity level, and taking into account feedback regarding the mobilisation carried out by the organisation.
+Actions allowing reflection on the completed Bilan Carbone®.
+This may relate to evaluating compliance with the principles of the Bilan Carbone®, improving data collection to gain precision and reduce uncertainties, raising the maturity level, and taking into account feedback regarding the Stakeholder engagement carried out by the organisation.

-Actions in the short and medium term allowing adaptation to the consequences of climate change to ensure the organisation's resilience and survival.
-They respond to the issues raised by theidentification of risks and opportunities.
-These actions primarily concern the Standard and Advanced levels.
+Actions in the short and medium term enabling adaptation to the consequences of climate change to ensure the organisation's resilience and survival.
+They address the issues raised by theidentification of risks and opportunities.
+These actions primarily concern the Intermediate and Advanced level.

-Association of a stakeholder engagement phase (awareness raising, empowerment, coconstruction, or reporting), at a stage, targeting one or more audiences, with a more or less specific adaptation of messages depending on the organisation's profile.
+Association of a phase of Stakeholder engagement (awareness raising, Empowerment, coconstruction, or Reporting and communication), at a stage, with one or more targets, with a more or less specific adaptation of messages depending on the organisation's profile.

-Actions in the short term, which make it possible to launch the action plan and motivate teams.
+Actions in the short term, which enable launching the action plan and motivating teams.
 These actions can be implemented without major difficulties and within a short timeframe

-Actions in the short/medium term that allow a strong reduction of emissions, since they directly concern significant emission categories.
+Actions in the short/medium term that enable a strong reduction of emissions, as they directly concern significant emission categories.

-Actions in the medium and long term concerning the organisation's overall strategy and business model and which therefore enable a strong reduction in the organisation's carbon and economic vulnerability.
+Actions in the medium and long term concerning the organisation's overall strategy and economic model and which therefore enable a strong reduction of the organisation's carbon and economic vulnerability.

-ADEME, French Public Agency for Ecological Transition (formerly Agency for the Environment and Energy Management), is a public institution participating in the implementation of public policies in the fields of environment, energy and sustainable development.
+ADEME, French Public Agency for Ecological Transition (formerly Agence de l'Environnement et de la Maîtrise de l'Énergie), is a public establishment participating in the implementation of public policies in the fields of environment, energy and sustainable development.

-🔗For more information on ADEME, here is its website.
+🔗For more information on ADEME, here is its sitearrow-up-right.

-Method for assessing environmental footprint, multi-criteria and multi-stage, across the whole life cycle.
+Method for assessing the environmental footprint, multi-criteria and multi-stage across the whole life cycle.

 Year, established at the time of the first assessment, to which each new assessment is compared.
-It remains the same from one assessment exercise to another, unless needed (Example: activity changes drastically).
+It remains the same from one assessment period to another, unless needed (Example: activity changes drastically).

 Year to which the activity data collected to establish the GHG emissions assessment relate.

-It therefore consists of 12 consecutive months, on a calendar or fiscal year depending on the organisation's practices.
+It therefore corresponds to 12 consecutive months, on a calendar or fiscal year according to the organisation's practices.

-Agreement by which two or more persons pool, on a permanent basis, their knowledge or activity for a purpose other than sharing profits.
+Convention by which two or more persons permanently pool their knowledge or activity for a purpose other than sharing profits.
 (Source Legifrance)

-An association is therefore an organisation, in the sense of the Bilan Carbone® and its organisational boundary.
+An association is therefore an Organisation, in the sense of Bilan Carbone® and its organisational boundary.

-The Association of Professionals in Climate, Energy and Environment Consulting brings together actors who carry out consulting missions and support private and public organisations on a daily basis on all topics related to climate issues, the transition of structures towards a low-carbon mode, as well as on topics related to sustainable mobility.
+The Association of Professionals in Climate, Energy and Environment Consulting brings together actors who undertake consulting missions and support private and public organisations on a daily basis across all themes related to climate issues, the transition of structures towards a mode low-carbon approach, as well as on themes related to sustainable mobility.

-The APCC's objective is to contribute to the transition to an economy with low climate impact, more frugal in energy consumption and more respectful of the environment.
+The APCC aims to contribute to the transition to an economy with a low climate impact, more frugal in its energy consumption and more respectful of the environment.

-It focuses on the role of organisations (companies, local authorities, public establishments) in this transition.
-Indeed, organisations have a major role to play in addressing climate, energy and environmental issues.
+It focuses on the role of Organisations (companies, local authorities, public establishments) in this transition.
+Indeed, Organisations have a major role to play in the face of climate, energy and environmental challenges.

 On a daily basis, the objective is carried by 3 main missions, which guide all actions:

-1. Represent the companies that support and advise companies, local authorities and public establishments on a daily basis on issues related to climate change, to carry their voice to bodies and stakeholders such as the Ministry of Ecological Transition, ADEME, the ABC …
+1. Represent the companies that support and advise companies, local authorities and public establishments on issues related to climate change, to carry their voice to bodies and stakeholders such as the Ministry of Ecological Transition, ADEME, ABC …

-2. Place our members in a process of exchange and continuous improvement, to enable them to be ever more relevant in their professions.
+2. Embed our members in an approach of exchange and continuous improvement, to enable them to be ever more relevant in their professions.

-3. Inform, explain, provide keys and disseminate good practices to organisations on topics related to climate change and sustainable mobility, to push them to act and enable them to act concretely.
+3. Inform, explain, provide tools and disseminate good practices to Organisations on topics related to climate change and sustainable mobility, to encourage action and enable concrete action.

-🔗 For more information on the Association of Professionals in Climate, Energy and Environment Consulting, here is its website.
+🔗 For more information on the Association of Professionals in Climate, Energy and Environment Consulting, here is its sitearrow-up-right.

-A self assessment allows internal use: target whether certain criteria of the targeted maturity levels are met or not, progress in continuous improvement, check the relevance of launching an external evaluation, confirm internal maturity and therefore the interest of proceeding with complementary low-carbon transition approaches.
+A self assessment allows internal use: to target whether certain maturity level criteria are met, to progress in continuous improvement, to check the relevance of launching an external evaluation, to confirm internally its maturity and thus the interest of proceeding with complementary low-carbon transition approaches.

-A self assessment does not allow declaring the Bilan Carbone® approach as evaluated, nor to externally communicate the obtained result.
+A self assessment does not allow declaring its Bilan Carbone® approach as evaluated, nor to communicate externally the result obtained.

-The analytical axis, in accounting, designates the variables used to measure the different production costs.
+An analytical dimension, in accounting, designates the variables used to measure the different production costs.
 It works like a marker used to filter similar entries and retrieve groups for analysis purposes.
-Analytical dimensions are inherent to management accounting.
+Analytical dimensions are inherent to analytical accounting.
 They support strategic decisions by providing a level of detail to accounting data.

-Analytical dimensions can be of different types.
-At the scale of a company or group, an analytical axis allows, for example, the categorisation of:
+Analytical dimensions can be of different natures.
+At the scale of a company or group, an analytical dimension allows for example to categorise:

 • The company's activities,